james-jasvin/dotfiles/README.md

 - Installs the FiraCode Nerd Font
 - Installs Starship with a custom configuration that is stored at starship/starship.toml
 - Installs the kubectx and kubens plugins for kubectl

+# Internal files
+- There's two internal files that are being loaded currently
+  - .internal-aliases: Contains aliases are specific to an org
+  - .internal-exports: Contains variable exports that are specific to an org

 # Credits
 - Nick Janetakis @ https://www.youtube.com/watch?v=eKkFbvanlP8